 FIVE's inspiration is Zhang Ge, a young woman with autism in Nanjing, China PRC.
 FIVE's co-Founder and Executive Director, Helen McCabe, met Zhang Ge in 1992 when Helen was 22 and Zhang Ge was 8 years old.
 Over the years, Zhang Ge and Helen have remained important parts of each other's lives.
 Helen and many of FIVE's board members have met Zhang Ge and other individuals with autism and other disabilities in China and realized the need for more services to help families.

 People often ask why we do this work in China.
 Unlike in the United States, where special education is mandated by law, and where there are numerous educational and vocational opportunities supported by government and private agencies, in China there is a serious need for information and services for children, adolescents and adults with autism and other disabilities.
 For example, autism was only first diagnosed in China in 1982 and awareness is only beginning.
 Because of a lack of awareness about autism and other disabilities (including mental illness and cognitive disabilities), many families still face school rejection, social discrimination, and a lack of any type of support.
+Because of Helen’s years of experience researching, living and volunteering to provide training about autism intervention in China, FIVE regularly receives requests for help from program directors, teachers, parents and other family members.

-Another question we hear is "Why is it called 'The Five Project'?"
+Another question we often hear is "Why is it called 'The Five Project'?"
 The name was chosen in honor of Zhang Ge who, like many individuals with autism, has a deep love and interest in certain things--in this case, the number five!